kayrein/dotensure/README.md

 ## Arguments

+Pass `-verbose` to dotensure to print information about which test executed each test query.

-Pass `-v` to dotensure to print the version.
+Pass `-version` to dotensure to print the version.